rghv/notes/github-rate-limits.md

     * `X-RateLimit-Remaining` - how many requests can one fire till the limit reset time
 * GitHub limits all authenticated requests from an authenticated user (typically to 5000 requests per hour)

 Example.
 An unauthenticated request to GitHub API end point gives the response header as shown below.
+In the below given example, I am trying to reach
+`https://api.github.com/users/rghv/repos`, which is the end-point for getting list of the repositories of a user named `rghv`.

 ```
 vinay@vinay-lpt-lnx ~ $ date